- Traffic Safety

-The City of Arlington has nearly one car crash a day.
-The main causes are speed, driver inattention and failure to yield right of way.
+The Arlington Police Department is dispatched to approximately 2 car crashes a day based on 2021 data.
+The main causes are speed, driver inattention, and failure to yield right of way.

 Washington law requires the wearing of seat belts while traveling in all passenger vehicles.